 A web service communicates between machines, not human users, over a network.
 Its interface uses a machine-processable format (specifically WSDL).
 Other systems interact with the Web service using SOAP-messages, typically conveyed using HTTP with XML in conjunction with other Web-related standards.
 Cloudsnap often establishes connections through web services when SOAP APIs are transmitted.

 Persistent bidirectional communication channel between a browser (client) and backend service.
 Unlike an HTTP API Call, a web socket can transport various protocols and deliver messages between server and client without polling.

-Set of steps that define how a business process transfers data from a source to destination database.
-Initiated by a trigger, the workflow can reformat or recalculate data as its passes through each step in order.
+Set of steps that represent a technical process.
+The steps define the data used in the process and how to transfer data from a source application to prepare it for a destination application.
+Initiated by a trigger, the workflow can reformat or recalculate data as it passes through each step in order.
 (See Trigger.)

 - Workflow Instance:

 Events, or actions, that occur within a workflow: GET or POST in an API Call, transform JSON, and more.